sylvainbx/rust-book-fr/FRENCH/src/ch08-03-hash-maps.md

 ### Créer une nouvelle table de hachage

 <!--
-You can create an empty hash map with `new` and add elements with `insert`.
-In Listing 8-20, we’re keeping track of the scores of two teams whose names are Blue and Yellow.
+One way to create an empty hash map is using `new` and adding elements with `insert`.
+In Listing 8-20, we’re keeping track of the scores of two teams whose names are *Blue* and *Yellow*.
 The Blue team starts with 10 points, and the Yellow team starts with 50.
 -->

-Vous pouvez créer une table de hachage vide avec `new` et y ajouter des éléments avec `insert`.
-Dans l'encart 8-20, nous consignons les scores de deux équipes qui s'appellent Bleu et Jaune.
+Une façon de créer une table de hachage vide est d'utiliser `new` et d'ajouter des éléments avec `insert`.
+Dans l'encart 8-20, nous consignons les scores de deux équipes qui s'appellent *Bleu* et *Jaune*.
 L'équipe Bleu commence avec 10 points, et l'équipe Jaune commence avec 50.

 <!--
 ```rust